53ctf/questinlanka.github.io/content/posts/9days/index.md

 ![banner](https://i.imgur.com/TII8L1d.png)

-##### Day 1: Arrival and Colombo City Tour

-- Arrive at Bandaranaike International Airport in Colombo
-- Meet and greet with your guide
-- Check-in to your hotel and relax for a while
-- In the afternoon, take a city tour of Colombo, including the Galle Face Green, Independence Square, and the Gangaramaya Temple

-##### Day 2: Anuradhapura Ancient City Tour

-- After breakfast, depart to Anuradhapura, one of the ancient cities of Sri Lanka
-- Visit the sacred Sri Maha Bodhi tree, the Ruwanwelisaya stupa, and other ancient temples and monuments
-- Return to your hotel in the evening

-##### Day 3: Polonnaruwa Ancient City Tour

-- After breakfast, head to Polonnaruwa, another ancient city of Sri Lanka
-- Visit the Royal Palace, Gal Vihara, and other ancient monuments
-- In the evening, return to your hotel and relax

-##### Day 4: Minneriya National Park Safari

-- After breakfast, depart to Minneriya National Park
-- Go on a jeep safari to see elephants and other wildlife
-- Return to your hotel in the evening

-##### Day 5: Sigiriya and Dambulla Cave Temple

-- After breakfast, visit the Sigiriya rock fortress, one of the most iconic landmarks of Sri Lanka
-- Climb to the top for a breathtaking view of the surrounding area
-- In the afternoon, visit the Dambulla Cave Temple, a UNESCO World Heritage site
-- Return to your hotel in the evening

-##### Day 6: Whale Watching in Mirissa

-- After breakfast, depart to Mirissa, a popular coastal town in Sri Lanka
-- Go on a whale watching tour in the Indian Ocean
-- Return to your hotel in the evening

-##### Day 7: Galle Fort and Beach

-- After breakfast, take a tour of the Galle Fort, another UNESCO World Heritage site
-- In the afternoon, enjoy some leisure time at the Unawatuna Beach
-- Return to your hotel in the evening

-##### Day 8: Bentota Beach and Water Sports

-- After breakfast, head to Bentota, a popular beach destination in Sri Lanka
-- Enjoy various water sports activities, including jet skiing, banana boat rides, and parasailing
-- Return to your hotel in the evening
+##### Day 1: Arrival in Colombo
+- Private airport transfer to the hotel
+- Welcome dinner at a local restaurant
+- Nightlife exploration

+##### Day 2: Dambulla and Sigiriya Tour
+- Climb Sigiriya Rock Fortress
+- Visit Dambulla Cave Temple
+- Village tour in Habarana
+- Traditional Sri Lankan dinner with a local family

+##### Day 3: Kandy City Tour
+- Visit Temple of Tooth Relic
+- Watch a cultural dance performance
+- Kandy city tour
+- Dinner at a rooftop restaurant

+##### Day 4: Nuwara Eliya City Tour
+- Visit a tea plantation and factory
+- Visit Horton Plains National Park
+- Gregory Lake boat ride
+- Romantic dinner at the hotel

+##### Day 5: Ella City Tour
+- Visit Little Adam's Peak
+- Visit Nine Arches Bridge
+- Scenic train ride through the mountains
+- Dinner at a local restaurant

+##### Day 6: Yala Safari
+- Safari in Yala National Park
+- Beach party with live music

+##### Day 7: Mirissa Beach Tour
+- Whale watching tour
+- Beach activities
+- Dinner at a beachfront restaurant

+##### Day 8: Negombo City Tour
+- Visit the Fish Market
+- Boat tour in Muthurajawela Lagoon
+- Beach party with live music

 ##### Day 9: Departure

-- After breakfast, check out from your hotel and depart to the airport for your flight back home
+- Transfer to the airport

-That's it!
-You can modify this itinerary as per your preference and budget.
-Make sure to include all the necessary arrangements, such as transportation, accommodations, meals, and entrance fees, in your tour package.
-Good luck!
+Make sure to emphasize the adventure aspect of the tour package and provide options for guests to enjoy local cuisine and culture.
+You can also customize the itinerary based on your guests' preferences.
+Good luck with your tour package!

 ######  Includes: